huan/hackathon-ideas/ad-signal.md

 ---

+## 15-second founder networking pitch

+⚡ “AdSignal turns ads into signals of user intent.
+We lightly tap into the ads users already see, interpret them with AI, and trigger perfectly timed re-engagement nudges.
+It’s like piggy-backing on Google and Meta’s billions in ad spend to power retention—without extra CAC.”

+## 1-minute elevator pitch

+🚀 *“Most apps fail at re-engagement because push notifications are generic and mistimed.
+At the same time, Google and Meta already spend billions figuring out exactly what users care about right now—through the ads they show.
+AdSignal taps into those ad streams, with user consent, and treats every ad as a real-time signal of intent.
+If a user is suddenly flooded with travel ads, that’s the perfect moment to nudge them with: ‘Traveling soon?
+Use ReMic to speak like a local.’

+Our platform makes this turnkey: SignalTap captures ad metadata on-device, AdEcho interprets it into interest tags, Reverb turns those into personalized notifications, and Pulse tracks results.
+The magic is we’re not building a new tracking system—we’re piggy-backing on the biggest ad networks in the world, using their spend as our intelligence layer.

+The result?
+Push notifications that feel timely, contextual, and human—lifting retention and engagement without raising customer acquisition costs.
+That’s AdSignal.”*

+---

 ## 1. Hackathon Goal

 - Prototype **AdSignal**, a system that turns ads shown in your iOS app into **signals of user intent**.